 Per Hour Parking at Hawks’ Landing – Parking is available in Hawks’ Landing without purchasing a SJU Parking Permit by paying for parking on an hourly basis.
-Those entering Hawks’ Landing without a permit will be prompted to take a ticket and pay at one of two pay stations located in the lobby of the Hawks’ Landing Garage.
+Those entering Hawks’ Landing without a permit will be prompted to take a ticket and pay at one of two pay stations located in the lobby of the Hawks’ Landing Parking Facility.
 The pay stations accept either coins or a credit card.

 Cost information is as follows: